 auto data = Foo(deps, req);

 Do you see anything that shows that Foo can throw an exception?
 I don’t.
-More than that, even if you know that Foo throws an exception, how do you understand what type of exception it throws?
-You should go look through the call stack till you find one?
-But if we take part in network communication using some protocol like http we can have multiple reasons for error so we can have multiple exception types and they could not be in linear hierarchy or could be thrown not only in one place.
+More than that, even if you know that Foo throws an exception, how do you figure out what type of exception it throws?
+Should you go look through the call stack till you find one?
+But if we take part in network communication using some protocol like HTTP, we can have multiple reasons for error, so we can have multiple exception types, and they might not be in a linear hierarchy or could be thrown not only in one place.

-So speaking of algorithm to understand how to handle errors for this kind of function api:
+So the algorithm to understand how to handle errors for this kind of function API:

 1. First of all you should understand (feel with all of your experience) that the function throws an exception.

-2. Hopefully you find doc comments with all exception type it throws and hopefully the doc comments contain the correct structure but if it’s not some well maintained lib you are not likely to find any docs so go look through call stack and find all the exception types it uses and understand the hierarchy.
+2. Hopefully you find doc comments with all exception types it throws, and hopefully the doc comments contain the correct structure.
+But if it’s not some well-maintained lib, you are not likely to find any docs, so go look through the call stack and find all the exception types it uses and understand the hierarchy.

-3. After all the journy to the depth of the code you can finally handle exceptions.
-But you need to do it carefully with the correct order of handling to not loose any information.
+3. After all the journey to the depths of the code, you can finally handle exceptions.
+But you need to do it carefully with the correct order of handling to not lose any information.

-When you get all your job done and handling exceptions seems Ok, you’d better suddenly recall some cool facts about call stack behaviour when exception occurs:
+When you get all your work done and handling exceptions seems OK, you’d better suddenly recall some cool facts about call stack behavior when an exception occurs:

-• If exception occurs in constructor, desctructor will not be invoked
+• If an exception occurs in a constructor, the destructor will not be invoked.

-• What happens when you get exception while processing exception in desctructor?
-Yes, the best thing possible - terminate.
+• What happens when you get an exception while processing an exception in a destructor?
+Yes, the best thing possible — terminate.

 • And more…

-And also you should remember that using exceptions always adds indirrection.
-For example, you open some resource like db connection.
-After that exception occurs.
-The db connection will be lost in dangling state if you do not provide some mechanism like C++ RAII to rollback and close connection on destructor.
+And also you should remember that using exceptions always adds indirection.
+For example, you open some resource like a DB connection.
+After that, an exception occurs.
+The DB connection will be left in a dangling state if you don’t provide some mechanism like C++ RAII to rollback and close the connection in a destructor.

 Return struct

-If we need to return more than one type from function we usially use structs.
+If we need to return more than one type from a function, we usually use structs.
 Like in our situation: data and error.
-Why not to use our beloved method?
-Lets see.
+Why not use our beloved method?
+Let’s see.

 Code using struct would look like this: